 We recommend giving yourselves at least a week to properly explore the area.

-Visit The Sunday Ethnic Minorities Market At Bac Ha
+13) Visit the Sunday Ethnic Minorities Market at Bac Ha

 This market isn’t just an ordinary Vietnamese market – The Bac Ha Market is the biggest ethnic market in Vietnam and takes place only on Sundays.